-No anterior subcapsular opacities or anterior subcapsular cataracts have been reported in this clinical trial.
-There has been a single report of a nuclear sclerotic cataract (0.16%, 1/629).
+No anterior subcapsular opacities or anterior subcapsular cataracts were reported through Month 6.
+There was a single report of a nuclear sclerotic cataract (0.16%, 1/629).

 Three eyes of 2 subjects experienced retinal events, for an overall incidence of 0.5% (3/629).
 Surgical intervention (4 SSIs of retinal laser in 2 eyes of 1 subject and pars plana vitrectomy in 2 eyes of 2 subjects) was performed to treat each of these events.